 Markovi Kuli – Маркови Кули – Towers of Marko

-This fortress, a medieval citadel, built during the reign of King Marko Mrnjavčević is located on a large hill just above the village of Varoš and overlooking the town of Prilep in the valley below.
+This fortress, a medieval citadel, built during the reign of King Marko Mrnjavčević is located on a large hill just above the village of Varoš and overlooking the town of Prilep and the Pelagonija valley.
 This fortress was constructed with of mortar-bound stone and the fortifications consist of several “belts” of walls wrapping around the hill.

 King Mrnjavčević became the king of Serbia after his father’s (Vukašin Mrnjavčević) death in 1371 in the Battle of Maritsa.
 He was King of Serbia in title only and after much infighting and divisions in the empire, with others taking control of various territories, he was essentially regulated to being the king of Western Macedonia.